Burgundy Canal ~ Ouche Valley ~ Dijon

 Savoir VivreOwner Operated

-The clue is in the name - Savoir Vivre knows how to live; how to provide 8 guests with a wonderful vacation that's 'chic, relaxed, fun, authentic...
+The clue is in the name - Savoir Vivre lives life to the full; she knows how to provide eight guests with a wonderful vacation that's 'chic,...
 Read more

 Discover the richness of Burgundy and its unique landscapes along the meandering canal of Burgundy and its picturesque Ouche valley.
-Choose from...
+Choose a ...
 Read more

 We feature information about 50 wonderful hotel barges, of various sizes and price/style levels, more than 100 individual cruises to choose from every week of the season, in 8 regions across France.
 Some book flexibly by the cabin, others exclusively charter the entire hotel barge.
 Quite a choice!